Faizan64/CI-CD-deployment-using-AWS-services/README.md

 ![Screenshot 2024-06-25 151152](https://github.com/Faizan64/CI-CD-deployment-using-AWS-services/assets/91891601/9cda19b1-61e3-4771-90b2-947eb11eaf3c)

 ## Services Involved
-- AWS Beanstalk
+- AWS Elastic Beanstalk
 - AWS IAM
-- AWS Codebuild
+- AWS CodeBuild
 - AWS CodePipeline

 ### Steps
 - Setup a github repo with all the requirements to run the code
-- By using Beanstalk create an application and setup the nodejs environment with all the configuration
+- By using Beanstalk create an application and setup the Node.js environment with all the configuration
-- Once the environment is created then with AWS codebuild create the build project
+- Once the environment is created then with AWS CodeBuild create the build project
-- After build create a pipeline through code pipeline for the deployement.
+- After build create a pipeline through CodePipeline for the deployment.

 ## Setup a github repo
 - It is simple step you just need a github account to create a ndoejs repo or can fork it.
 - If you want to do this step in AWS then AWS code commit is service which lets you commit the code onto the AWS but first connect AWS to local editor then add,commit and push
 - Your repo is ready for the build step

-## Creating an application and setting up the nodejs environment
+## Creating an application and setting up the Node.js environment
 - In Beanstalk create an application.
 You just have to give a name to your app.

 ![beanstalk app](https://github.com/Faizan64/CI-CD-deployment-using-AWS-services/assets/91891601/63ebb0d4-5614-4aaf-901f-a552524214ab)

-- Create a node JS environment for your application by selecting your suitable platform in my case it is nodejs
+- Create a Node.js environment for your application by selecting your suitable platform in my case it is Node.js
 - You need to create a service role for you environment and complete your basic ec2 configurations most of them are defaults and your env is ready

 ![Beanstalk env](https://github.com/Faizan64/CI-CD-deployment-using-AWS-services/assets/91891601/bf6d1926-06b8-4d41-a839-c956e21dc44c)

-## Build project using AWS codebuild
+## Build project using AWS codeBuild
 - Create build project and give all the details while in the source you need to give the source provider as github.
 - Then it will give an option to connect to your personal repo after all the credentials.
 - Select the repo you want to use in the project and your repo is connected to AWS.